"A vital strand of artistic diversity and free-thinking in an art-world increasingly dominated by market forces and curatorial conformity."

-The London Group is a thriving democratic co-operative of artists practicing in all disciplines, from painting and sculpture to moving image and performance, with a full annual events programme in London and beyond.
+The London Group is a thriving democratic artists' collective practicing in all disciplines, from painting and sculpture to moving image, digital and performance, with a full annual events programme in London and beyond.

 The Groupís written constitution requires it "to advance public awareness of contemporary visual art by holding exhibitions annually."
 Operating in the interstices between existing art institutions, the Groupís focus today is on self-generated exhibitions.
 Curated and managed by its artist members, these events aim to offer a serious and alternative perspective to contemporary visual arts in Britain.